ChrisTryfonas/LoginSignup/README.md

 ### Login
 1. The user enters ‘username’ and ‘password’ at index.php form - both required.
 2. An SQL query is executed to check if **both** of these credentials exist in my database’s table.
-  i)	If yes, it means that the user has already signed up and is redirected to another page (SuccessLogin.php) that shows a message, something like “Welcome username…”.
+  - If yes, it means that the user has already signed up and is redirected to another page (SuccessLogin.php) that shows a message, something like “Welcome username…”.

-  ii)	If not, then - at least at this beginner stage - the user is redirected to the index.php and at the url is encorporated the message “UserNOTFound”.
+  -	If not, then - at least at this beginner stage - the user is redirected to the index.php and at the url is encorporated the message “UserNOTFound”.

 *The code that executes the query and checks if username και password exists at the table is in file: “includes/validation.php”.